Iron Mountain (riverboat): Sinking

-The Iron Mountain sailed from Vicksburg on March 25, 1882, and hit an obstruction at Stumpy Point, near Island 102, which holed her hull and sank her.
+The Iron Mountain sailed from Vicksburg, Mississippi on March 25, 1882, and hit an obstruction at Stumpy Point, near Island 102, which holed her hull and sank her.
 The crew scrambled onto one of the barges and escaped.
 Ellen Anderson, a chambermaid/ship stewardess, was caught below decks and killed.
 Her body was recovered the next day with some wreckage, but there was no sign of the ship.
 Further wreckage was found on June 30, several miles from where the boat was lost.
 The sinking of the ship was reported locally, with articles appearing in the March 27 edition of the Vicksburg Daily Commercial, and the March 28 issue of the Daily Memphis Avalanche.
 The ship was not found until later, having apparently been refloated by flood waters and carried through a break in a levee, and grounded in a cotton field at Omega Landing, near Tallulah, Louisiana.

 Legend

-A common legend claims that it was travelling from New Orleans to Pittsburgh, loaded with cotton and sugar, when it disappeared.
-It sailed from Vicksburg, Mississippi, and headed north, towing a string of barges and with 55 crew and passengers aboard.
+A common legend claims that Iron Mountain was travelling from New Orleans to Pittsburgh, loaded with cotton and sugar, when it disappeared.
+It sailed from Vicksburg, Mississippi and headed north, towing a string of barges and with 55 crew and passengers aboard.
 Another steamer, the Iroquois Chief, found the Iron Mountain's barges floating downriver, apparently having been cut loose, but the ship itself had vanished.